alina1412/weather_checker/README.md

 (made for educational purposes)

+The main web-page has:

+- a form to ask a user for the name of the city
+- the table from sqlite database with last requests from the user
+- the background image (changing depending on the weather)

 #### Files:

-**1. app.py.**
+**1. views.py.**

-It’s the main file, it runs the app, renders a web page, with a form to ask a user for the name of the city and with the table from sqlite database with last requests from the user.

-That file checks if there were used methods `Get` or `Post`.
+The view of the main page checks if there were used methods `Get` or `Post`.

 The Method “post” calls the function 'check_posted_request' to get new information about the weather.
 The method "get" checks if there was a new successful request from a user, selects rows of last requests from the database, renders the index.html template with new data as parameters "args".